If you’d like to start using Cloudflare as your DNS provider:

 When set to DNS Only, Cloudflare doesn’t touch your traffic at all.
 We ask you to set DNS only on the CNAME record that is used for generating your SSL certificate (Step 4b).

-Unless you choose to use Cloudflare settings for your domain, then we also ask you to set the CNAME for your root record to DNS only (Step 6b) .
+Unless you choose to use Cloudflare settings for your domain, then we also ask you to set the A and WWW records to DNS only (Step 6b and 7b).

 When should we use Cloudflare’s proxied (orange cloud) setting?